joao8545/PLC-Gummy-candy-machine/README.md

 ![PLC_VISU](https://github.com/joao8545/PLC-Gummy-candy-machine/blob/master/Visu.PNG)

 In the image above there is a proposed visualization for the problem.
-There it is possible to follow al the elapsed time in each TON and also see the state of each PLC output.
+There it is possible to follow all the elapsed time in each TON and also see the state of each PLC output.